ulfsri/firepydaq/CONTRIBUTING.md

 Contributions are welcome and are greatly appreciated!
 Every little bit helps, and credit will always be given.

-## Existing scope for contributing

-- Add a user-selectable color and widget themes (white/dark/modern/other) for the pyQT application.
-- Add Discrete Input and Output to NIDAQ tasks
-- Deploy Dashboard such that it can be shared to persons of interest during an experiment.

 ## Types of Contributions

 ### Report Bugs